pubkey/rxdb/docs-src/in-memory.md

 # InMemory Collections

 When you do a heavy amount of operations on a `RxCollection`, you might want to optimize this by using the in-memory-replication of the collection.
-The in-memory-replication behaves equal to the original collection but is stored in the Memory of your computer instead of the hard drive
+The in-memory-replication behaves equal to the original collection but is stored in the Memory of your computer instead of the hard drive.
+It inherits the `statics` of the original collection, but not its hooks -so you should register them separately in the case you'd want them to apply.

 ## Pros: